Garam masala: Ingredients

-The composition of garam masala differs regionally, with many recipes across the Indian subcontinent according to regional and personal taste, and none is considered more authentic than another.
-The components of the mix are roasted, then ground together or added to the dish for flavour just before finishing cooking.
+The composition of garam masala differs regionally, with many recipes across the Indian subcontinent according to regional and personal taste, and none are considered more authentic than another.
+The components of the mix are roasted, then ground together or added to the dish for flavour just before finishing the cooking.

 A typical Indian version of garam masala contains (with Hindustani names in parentheses):